Epiteam-Mtp/.github/profile/README.md

 ---

-> _This organization is maintained by the Epiteam-Mtp.
+> _This organization is maintained by the MAJA-Epitech.
 Happy coding!_